 1. The Industrial Relations Code, 2020:

-The IR Code also introduces the concept of deemed certification of standing orders, similar to OSH Code.
-Although the IR Code aims to simplify the labour legislations, a wide extent of aspects under the IR Code are dealt through delegated legislations and a complete picture would be visible once the Rules are framed under the IR Code and the other labour codes.
+The IR Code also introduces the concept of deemed certification of standing orders, similar to the OSH Code.
+Although the IR Code aims to simplify the labour legislation, a wide extent of aspects under the IR Code are dealt with through delegated legislation and a complete picture would be visible once the Rules are framed under the IR Code and the other labour codes.

 2. The Code on Social Security, 2020:

-The OSH Code attempts to regulate the occupational safety, health and working conditions of workers employed in various organisations.
-The OSH Code also aims to widen its applicability on different types of workers such as audio-visual workers, inter-state migrants or sales promotion employees.
+The OSH Code attempts to regulate the occupational safety, health, and working conditions of workers employed in various organizations.
+The OSH Code also aims to widen its applicability to different types of workers such as audio-visual workers, inter-state migrants, or sales promotion employees.
 It also aims to promote gender equality by allowing women workers to work at night subject to obtaining their consent.